 She grew up in former Yugoslavia, a socialist country where women were considered to be equal to men, Dalila’s seen that patriarchic values were still prominent.
 Women have the same legal rights as men do, but there are so many messages that both men and women get about how they should be in this world.

 Women’s behaviors and worldviews are especially scrutinized.
 Since tribal societies, women were considered a commodity.
 Although we don’t express this openly, this kind of mentality is still deep down in people’s psyche.
 Moreover, parents raise women to be “nice girls,” which makes it very hard for women to focus on their own wellbeing.
-This awareness led Dalila to be passionate about women’s mental health.
+This awareness led Dalila to be passionate about women’s mental health and healthy relationships.

 - More college-educated women than men in the dating scene